1031-Systems/1031_Delivery/docs/Help.md

 + New Animation - Discard current animation and start from scratch
 + Open Anim File - Open and Load an existing animation file
++ Open Recent File - Open and Load an existing animation file from list of recents
 + Open Audio file - Open and attach audio file to the current animation (.wav only)
 + Merge Anim File - Open an existing animation and merge new channels into current one
 + Append Anim File - Open an existing animation and append common channels to current one